czeildi/ghcontributors/README.md

-# gh-contributors
+# GitHub contributors

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gh-contributors is to summarize contributors to a GitHub organization over a period of time.
+The goal of ghcontributors is to summarize contributors to a GitHub organization over a period of time.

+Note, that structurally this repository is a package but it is not intended to be used in other projects.

 ## Running

+- Install dependencies with `devtools::install_dev_deps()`

 [Github personal access token](https://github.com/settings/tokens) with the following access:
 - `public_repo`